Alight-Rw/Alight-Codin-Challenge/README.md

 📄Submission Guidelines

-      - Project Repository: Your project should be hosted on an online repository such as GitHub or GitLab.
+      - Project Repository: Your project should be hosted on an online.
+      - Submit via this Google https://forms.gle/JxZNejXycnkdRuke7
+      - Deadline: 12 July 2024 at 5pm, submit before then.

   - README File: Include a detailed README file with the following information:
     Overview of the project.